CivilWarTraveler.com Free Info

 252-726-8598

 Built 1826–1834 to protect the deep-water port at Beaufort, this fort was taken by North Carolina militia in April 1861.
 Confederate occupation lasted a little more than a year.
 Fort Macon fell April 25, 1862, to a Union land-sea operation.
 The site remains in good shape and is maintained with its Civil War history in mind.
-Good exhibits located in the casemates.
+Good exhibits located in the casemates and in the nearby Education Center.
 Frequent programs during the summer.
 Guided and self-guided tours available.
 Civil War Trails interpretive sign at pedestrian entrance.
-Fort open daily March–October, guided tours April 15–Oct.
+Fort open daily 9 am–5:30 pm; Education Center open daily 9 am–6 pm.
+Guided tours April 15–Oct.
 15. Free.

 The following sites are marked with North Carolina Civil War Trails interpretive signs:

-Hoop Pole Creek, Trails sign in the Atlantic Station Shopping Center, west of Atlantic Beach on Route 58 – Union position here became the base of operations against Confederate-held Fort Macon, five miles away, March-April 1862.
+Union position here became the base of operations against Confederate-held Fort Macon, 5 miles away, March–April 1862.
 From here, Federal artillery was dragged with difficulty up the beach to within range of the fort.

 Swansboro area